Final Friday, May 26

 The Sculpture Walkabout was initiated by Mayor Carl Brewer and showcases area artists.
 The art is chosen from a juried competition and is available for purchase.
 Sculptures are located in Old Town on north Mosley and Mead between Douglas and Second Street and on the Intrust Bank Arena plaza.
-The cash award will be presented to the artist at the annual Arts Council Art Awards Dinner in November.

 Elizabeth Stevenson on Downtown Development

 Final Friday Transportation

 Final Friday 5/26